-Employment Change in Canada averaged 16.48 Thousand from 1976 until 2020, reaching an all time high of 952.90 Thousand in June of 2020 and a record low of -1993.80 Thousand in April of 2020.
+Employment Change in Canada averaged 17.11 Thousand from 1976 until 2021, reaching an all time high of 952.90 Thousand in June of 2020 and a record low of -1993.80 Thousand in April of 2020.
 This page provides the latest reported value for - Canada Employment Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Canada Employment Change - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Statistics Canada
+Canada Employment Change - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

-Employment Change in Canada is expected to be 100.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Employment Change in Canada is expected to be 50.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Employment Change in Canada to stand at 70.00 in 12 months time.
-In the long-term, the Canada Employment Change is projected to trend around 30.00 Thousand in 2021 and 23.00 Thousand in 2022, according to our econometric models.
+In the long-term, the Canada Employment Change is projected to trend around 23.00 Thousand in 2022, according to our econometric models.